CSCE-469-614-EJKIM-S25/group10/README.md

 <hr/>

-To run, execute ``./termProjectAutoRunScript.sh`` in ``group10/zsim/``.
+To run, execute ``./termProjectAutoRunScript.sh`` in group10/zsim/.
 - It is possible that the request is denied because of permissions.
 If this happens, run the following command: ``chmod 755 ./termProjectAutoRunScript.sh`` then re-execute.

 One at a time, this script will run each benchmark for each policy and the outputs will be generated.

 ## Output File Format and Folder Path

-The output files are under the ``./zsim/outputs/`` directory, and are organized into subdirectories by replacement policy.
+The output files are under the ./zsim/outputs/ directory, and are organized into subdirectories by replacement policy.
+Each output file contains 7 files, including zsim.out, which is the simulation information for that benchmark.

 ## Instructions to Generate Plots and Results Information

-Ensure that you are in the ``group10`` directory, and that you have ``pip`` installed and in your PATH variables, then run:
+Ensure that you are in the group10 directory, then run:
 ```
 pip install -r requirements.txt
 ./zsimparser.py
 ```
-requirements.txt contains dependencies necessary to run ``zsimparser.py`` and the installation of these dependencies and running of the script may be done in a python virtual environment.
+requirements.txt contains dependencies necessary to run zsimparser.py and the installation of these dependencies and running of the script may be done in a python virtual environment.

 Result plots will be generated in the ./Results directory as CC.png (clock cycle comparison), IPC.png (instructions per clock cycle comparison), and MPKI.png (misses per kilo-instruction comparison) alongside output.txt that holds the geometric mean IPC and MPKI for all benchmarks.